choco-screech-owl-2000

 Choco Screech-owl

-Breeding: Breeding generally occurs in the rainy season, from March to June, though this can vary.
-They usually nest in tree cavities or hollow logs, where the female lays about 2 to 4 eggs.
-The female incubates the eggs for approximately 26 to 30 days, with both parents involved in caring for the young after they hatch, feeding them until they are ready to fledge.
+Breeding: Breeding occurs in the rainy season, from March to June, though this can vary.
+They nest in tree cavities or hollow logs, where the female lays about 2 to 4 eggs.
+The female incubates the eggs for 26 to 30 days, with both parents involved in caring for the young after they hatch, feeding them until they are ready to fledge.

 Distribution